Social Work (2 year accelerated route for relevant graduates) - BSc (Hons)

 STAGE 2 -A Consent & Declaration form will be sent to you by email.
 If you receive this from both Ulster and Queen’s you must complete both and return to the relevant institution.

-STAGE 3 - Interview -you will be invited to participate in a video interview.
-Interviews will take place at the end of February/early March 2024.
+STAGE 3 - Interview -you will be invited to a face to face interview.
+Interviews will take place at the end of February/early March 2025.
 The interview questions will explore your motivation and understanding of social work values, self-care and diversity.
 It is important that you draw upon any life, academic or work experience (voluntary or paid).

 NB: It is assumed that if you submit your video interview for assessment, that you were 'fit' to create this.
 If unwell a request should be made for an alternative date and this will be accommodated, where possible.